In 2000, according to the World Health Organization, at least 171 million people worldwide suffer from diabetes, or 2.8% of the population.

 Only 68 percent of U.S. diabetics are diagnosed, according to the American Diabetes Association, an advocacy group based in Alexandria, Virginia.
 Some 5.7 million Americans don't know they have the disease, the association said.

 Diabetes is a condition in which a person has a high blood sugar (glucose) level, either because the body do not produce enough insulin, or because body cells do not properly respond to the insulin that is produced.
 Insulin is a hormone produced in the pancreas which regulates glucose.
-Insulin enables body cells to absorb glucose and to convert it into turn into energy.
+Insulin enables body cells to absorb glucose and to convert it into energy.
 If the body cells do not absorb the glucose, the glucose accumulates in the blood (hyperglycemia), leading to vascular, nerve, and other complications.

 There are many types of diabetes the most common of which are: